Training & Internship Visa for Germany

 Visa to search for a training position

 Normally, you can only get a vocational training visa if you provide a specific training place for the visa application.
-However, under certain conditions, the German embassies issue visas to search for a training place in Germany.
-This option is for you if you are under 35 and have either graduated from a German school abroad or have a foreign university degree that entitles you to study at a university in your home country and Germany.
+However, under certain conditions, German embassies issue visas to search for a training place in Germany.
+This option is for applicants who are under 35, have German language skills at B1 level, and hold either a school-leaving certificate that gives access to higher education or a qualification from a German school abroad.
 This visa is issued for a maximum of 9 months.
+In 2026, applicants must usually prove at least €1,091 per month, for example through a blocked account or declaration of commitment.
+During the search period, limited work of up to 20 hours per week and short trial work may be possible.

 Recruitment programs for trainees from abroad